What’s Wrong With Teaching Students That Animals Are ‘Things’?

 Use these grammar posters to integrate a humane theme into your instruction and help your students remember that animals are living beings—not objects.

-Read Buddy Unchained to your class.
-It’s the story of a dog who was left chained outside without access to clean water or food.
+You can also read Buddy Unchained to your class.
+It’s the story of a dog who’s left chained outside without access to clean water or food.
 But his sad time in the backyard ends when he’s rescued and adopted into a loving home.
-Discuss the way Buddy was treated at the beginning of the story—like a “thing,” an unwanted table or chair put out in the backyard and forgotten.
-Too many dogs suffer the same fate as Buddy, but sadly, they’re never rescued the way he was.
-That’s one reason why it’s important for children to learn that animals are living beings, not “things,” and that we have a responsibility to take good care of them.
+You could discuss the way Buddy was treated at the beginning of the story—like a “thing,” an unwanted table or chair put out in the backyard and forgotten—and compare it with how he was loved and respected in his new home.
+Countless dogs like Buddy endure neglect and abuse but aren’t fortunate enough to be rescued.
+It’s important for children to learn that animals are living, feeling individuals, not things, and that we have a responsibility to take good care of them.

 A great way to reinforce this concept is by using an “it” jar in your classroom.
 Keep it lighthearted, so that students don’t feel as if they’re being singled out for doing something bad.
 Assign an “it” patrol monitor as a class job, and turn the ongoing lesson into a game to improve students’ language skills.
 At the end of the year, donate the money from the jar to your local open-admission animal shelter.